Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Features in Common

 Both cameras have the triple threat of audio features built-in.
-These include microphones for recording audio, speakers (w/ microphone) for two-way communication, and a siren built into the camera system.
+These include recording audio, two-way communication, and a siren built in.
+As such, the cameras can stitch audio to the footage, deter intruders, and talk to whoever’s on the other end.

 Camera Location